stephaneVercouillieBMID/slate/source/index.html.md

 **max_age** | Optional | Specifies the allowable elapsed time in seconds since the last time the User was actively authenticated by itsme®.
 If the elapsed time is greater than this value, the authentication system MUST attempt to actively re-authenticate the User.
 As itsme® does not maintain a session mechanism, an active authentication is always required.
 <a name="acrvalues">**acr_values**</a> | Optional | Space-separated string that specifies the acr values that the Authorization Server is being requested to use for processing this Authentication Request, with the values appearing in order of preference.<br>2 values are supported:<ul><li>Basic level - let the User to choose either fingerprint usage (if device is compatible) or PIN<br>`tag:sixdots.be,2016-06:acr_basic`</br></li><li>Advanced level - force the User to use PIN<br>`tag:sixdots.be,2016-06:acr_advanced`</br></li></ul>When multiple values are provided only the most constraining will be used (advanced > basic).
 If not provided basic level will be used.</br><br>More information on security levels and context data can be found in the [Appendixes](#SecurityLevels).</br>
 **claims** | Optional | This parameter is used to request that specific claims be returned.
 The value is a JSON object listing the requested claims.<br>Usage of claims parameter in the request object is recommended over this parameter as it will be signed in the JWT token, and the returned data will be encrypted.</br><br>See [User Data](#Data) for more information.</br>
 **request** | Optional | This parameter enables OpenID Connect requests to be passed in a single, self-contained parameter and to be optionally signed with your private key and/or encrypted with the itsme® public key.
 The parameter value is a Request Object value.
-It represents the request as a JWT whose claims are the request parameters.<br></br><br>See [Appendixes](#RequestObjectByValue) for more information.</br><br></br><br>Note: when using encrypted JWT in the Authorization Request, this will yield very long requests.
+It represents the request as a JWT whose claims are the request parameters.<br></br><br>See [Appendixes](#RequestObjectByValue) for more information.</br><br></br><br>Note: when using encrypted JWT in the Authentication Request, this will yield very long requests.
 To avoid any problem and still use the GET method, please use the <code>request_uri</code> parameter instead.</br>
 **request_uri** | Optional | This parameter enables OpenID Connect requests to be passed by reference, rather than by value.
 The request_uri value is a URL using the https scheme referencing a resource containing a Request Object value, which is a JWT containing the request parameters.<br>See <a href="#RequestUri">Using request_uri parameter</a> for more details.</br>
 **response_mode** | Not supported | Any supplied value will be ignored.
 **id\_token\_hint** | Not supported | Any supplied value will be ignored.